 }

-JavaScript allows you to create objects using a reference to a class
+JavaScript allows you to create objects using a class reference:

 const className = Application;